Aslak Falch

-Aslak Falch (born 25 May 1992) is a Norwegian football goalkeeper who plays for Sandnes Ulf.
+Aslak Falch (born 25 May 1992) is a Norwegian professional footballer who plays for Sandnes Ulf.

+Career

 Falch was born in Hundvåg, where he also grew up, and played for Hundvåg FK until February 2007, when he joined Viking's youth team.
 He made his senior debut on 25 October 2009 against Strømsgodset IF, as a substitute when Artur Kotenko was sent off.

 After the 2011-season he signed for Sandnes Ulf, and when Bo Andersen in June 2012 announced that he would retire after the season, Sandnes Ulf played with Falch as their first-choice goalkeeper in Tippeligaen for the rest of the season.

+In March 2024, Falch signed a one-year contract with Haugesund after injuries in their goalkepper squad.

+Personal life

 Falch is the grandson of former Norway international defender Edgar Falch.